OpenConsent/ConsentReceipt/specification/MVCR v0.8.md

 * **Individual**
 	   see PII Principal in ISO/IEC 29100:2011.

+* **Linked**
+	In this specification, this means that there is a field that linked to an external source, icon, and or reference structure.

 * **3rd Party Sharing**
 	   A statement or series of statements that set out what information is shared with third parties and for what purpose(s).